hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Description: Exports local database to a dump file, `local_save.dump`.

+## load-db

+Definition: `chmod u+x scripts/load-db.sh && ./scripts/load-db.sh`

+Description: Loads database following the `load-db.sh` script.
+Looks for dump file `latest.dump` by default; if script is called with an argument, the value of DUMP_NAME will be updated to that argument's value.

+Considerations: Should we reconcile various dump names in different scripts to be consistent?

 ## load-db-local

 Description: Loads local database from a dump file, `local_save.dump`.

 Definition: `psql -d commonwealth -U commonwealth -W -f local_save.dump`

-## reset-db

-Definition: `chmod u+x scripts/reset-db.sh && ./scripts/reset-db.sh`

-Description: Resets the local database.

-Description: Loads database
-"load-db": "chmod u+x scripts/load-db.sh && ./scripts/load-db.sh",

 ## migrate-db